liljencrantz/crush/README.md

 * booleans,
 * integer numbers,
 * structs, which contain any number of named fields of any type,
-* tables, which are essentially a list of structs,
-* streams, where each element on the stream is a struct of the same type,
+* tables, which are essentially a list where each element is the same type of struct,
+* streams, which are like tables but can only be traversed once
 * types,
-* closures,
-* built in commands.
+* commands, which are either closures or built in commands.

 Expressive language with static scoping rules and true closures